-If we marry this to the statistics that show us one in five people quit within the first 45 days, it clearly shows how those first weeks can influence a new hire’s decision to stay or resign.
+One in five people quit within the first 45 days.
+That first month can influence a new starter’s decision to stay or resign.

-To avoid the risk of this happening to you, keep them engaged!
-The small things make a difference.
+Avoid the risk of this happening to your company and keep them engaged!
+These 3 easy steps can make all the difference.

 1. Make their first day special